 Other than that, no technical equipment is really required – all you need are good hiking shoes and breathable clothes and you’re set.
 Obviously bring lots of food and water since there’s nowhere to stop for refreshments, and it’s not a bad idea to also bring a waterproof jacket and backpack cover, since there’s always a possibility of rain.

 Mount Pico is 2351 meters tall, which makes it the tallest peak of all Portugal.
 It is also the third largest volcano in the Atlantic Ocean and climbing it is without a doubt a unique experience.
 For the best experience possible, we’d recommend doing a guided hike with atiPico, since they won’t let you miss anything worth seeing on the mountain.

-The many mountains of Portugal’s Madeira island are like a playground for hikers.
+The many mountains of Portugal’s Madeira island are home to some of the best hikes in Portual.
 And this hike will take you to the island’s three tallest peaks in one go – Pico do Arieiro, Pico das Torres and Pico Ruivo.
 Because of the big elevation difference and the fact that you are basically climbing three different summits, this out and back trail is rated as hard and suitable only for skilled hikers with good physical fitness.

 Pico Ruivo is Madeira’s tallest peak, and it’s the final point of the hike.
 There’s actually a restaurant at the top, which is quite cool – it allows you to take a breather and regain some energy, before you start going back to the parking lot near Pico do Arieiro.